 One of the highest paved roads in the world, this popular tourist route is also known as the China-Pakistan Friendship Highway.
 It takes you from the Punjab province of Pakistan to the Xinjiang Uyghur Autonomous Region, the largest sub-division in China.
 The highway links to remnants of the ancient Silk Road, but the old trade route is better known today for its glaciers and mountains.
 The Khunjerab Pass at the border sits an altitude of 4,693m (15,397ft) in the Karakoram mountains; it is shut during winter when it’s covered in snow, so the best time to travel is in late spring (May) or early autumn.

 Driving in India isn’t for the faint-hearted.
 The crowded cities and poorly maintained highways are notorious for causing accidents, but is that reputation still valid?
 A new network of excellent roads have recently opened up, and one of the best is this relatively short (94km/58mi) stretch that locals use to get away from the busy city centres.
-This trip takes about three hours to complete but with a number of popular food stops along the way why not make a day of it.
+This trip takes about three hours to complete, but with a number of popular food stops along the way you’ll want to make a day of it.

 Perhaps one for the more daring road tripper, the Atlas Mountain pass is still a safe and well-looked after route that travel experts swear by.
 The majority of this trip takes place in Morocco, where you’re sure to get a warm welcome from the locals.
 This scenic road trip is also suitable for those looking to head out on two wheels, and some companies also offer the chance to rent sidecars if you want to pack some extra luggage.